-Last October, Kellogg launched a pilot school breakfast program in Mexico under the company's Breakfasts for Better Days™ banner.
+In October 2016, Kellogg launched a pilot school breakfast program in Mexico as part of the company's global Breakfasts for Better Days™ platform.
 The program is aimed at fostering social inclusion by helping the most vulnerable, low-income students and their families, improve their nutrition knowledge and encourage healthier lifestyles.
 The pilot phase reached 4,600 children in public elementary schools, providing educational resources and planning tools to teachers, students, and their families.

 “We are a company that seeks to nourish families so that they can flourish and thrive,” said Irazu P., Nutritionist for Kellogg’s Nutrition and Health Institute.
 “We are very conscious of our role in how we can help people improve their lifestyles.”

 She says the main goal of the program is to teach children at a young age about the importance of healthy eating, and to give low-income families the tools they need to develop an affordable and nutritious breakfast and lunch meal plan.